cpfaff/rbefdata/README.md

 #### From GitHub

-With the `devtools` package you can install the latest version from the GitHub repository.
+With the `devtools` package you the option to install the latest version from my GitHub repository.
 For that you have to issue the commands below.

 ```r
 # install devtools package